Every year, many of our students stay in Bradford for the festive season. A quieter campus and all that free time can be daunting though.

 It’s hard to imagine Christmas without a pantomime – they’ve been around almost as long as Santa Claus.

-This year, a star-studded production of Cinderella will be appearing at our local theatre The Alhambra, which is just a five minute walk from campus.
+This year, a star-studded production of Snow White and the Seven Dwarfs will be appearing at our local theatre The Alhambra, which is just a five-minute walk from campus.

 Take a winter walk

 Late-December is the perfect time to wrap up warm for a walk in the fresh winter air, especially if there’s snow on the ground.